 • Cantest: a minimum of 5 in each area and overall

-• must meet Saskatchewan residency requirements unless applying under the Education Equity Program (see above)
+• Must meet Saskatchewan residency requirements unless applying for a seat designated for an Indigenous applicant (see above)

 • four year baccalaureate degree (in any discipline) from a college or university of acceptable standing